Kartik-Bhor/Task-2/README.md

 not act will generate fear, a key tactic phishers use to deceive us, and to push us to act without thinking.

-3.Hover over any included links (i.e. hypertext, graphics, buttons) before clicking them.
+3. Hover over any included links (i.e. hypertext, graphics, buttons) before clicking them.
 As seen above, the hyperlink text says it will "CANCEL REQUEST IMMEDIATELY", but when you hover over the link, you see that the actual URL takes you away from servers.
 Clicking this link would make your information and data available to hackers.